akku-aakash/akku-aakash/README.md

   -🤔   Exploring new technologies and developing software solutions and quick hacks. \
   -🎓   Bachelor student at Jaypee Institute of Information Technology. \
-  -💼   Web Developer at Axact Studios. \
+  -💼   Full Stack Developer at Fundwave. \
   -🌱   Open to all Open Source Projects😋
   <br/>